Pigs of 30kg or more (live weight) must bear the owners registered brand (tattoo) before being sold in Queensland.

 You must consider the following submissions information when applying for a brand or earmark:

-- do not enter credit card details on the application form for security reasons
+- Do not enter credit card details on the application form.

 Applying for a pig brand